BalajiSivarajRajan/Blockchain-Hyperledger/README.md

   Committing peers validate the transaction against the endorsement policy and also check whether they are valid for the current state.
 After all these process, the transactions are written into the ledger.
 Client applications are notified when the transactions are succeed or failed and also when the blocks are added into the ledger, if the client applications are registered for the notification.
 Client application will be notified by each peer to which they are connected to.

 ## Conclusion
   I have given an overview of what Blockchain is and high level view of Hyperledger fabric.
+This approach can be used across various business areas like finance, supply chain, trade, etcs.